kizzy-june/GameCorruptor9000/README.md

 - Audio engine, makes sounds come from the wrong directions.

-- Has a config file for some corruptions.
+- Has a config file for ceil corruption.

+- Item rendering in inventory slots